iselasoria/launch-school/rb120/assessment-prep/study-guides/written_assessment.md

 ### Instance methods vs. class methods

+**Instance methods**

-**Instance methods** as the name suggests are available to the instances of a given class and they are defined in the class definition.
+As the name suggests, instance methods are available to the instances of a given class and they are defined in the class definition.
 Instance methods have access to the state of the object and they have the ability to interact with it.

+**Class methods**

-**Class methods** do not have access to instance-specific information, such as an objects values stored in its instance variables.
+These methods do not have access to instance-specific information, such as an objects values stored in its instance variables.
 They don't have access to an object's state, and they are typically prepended with the keyword `self`.

 ```ruby
 class GoldenGirls